 Rosewood is the most common fretboard wood that you are likely to find on a guitar.
 It is a naturally oily wood which results in a richer fundamental tone than maple due to the unwanted overtones being absorbed into the oily pores.
 The oily nature of rosewood also means that it does not require a finish which many players prefer due to the naturally slick feel.

 While ebony and maple are famed for their brighter, crisper tones, rosewood is known for its rich, warm tones with less high end attack.

 Rosewood fretboards are generally favored by players who are looking for a warm sound, or by those who wish to tame the harsh highs on a bright sounding guitar.

 I Can’t Tell The Difference!

-If the tonal difference is unapparent to your ears then go with whichever you find either the most aesthetically pleasing or which feels the best under your fingers.
+If the tonal difference is unapparent to your ears then go with whichever you find either the most aesthetically pleasing, or which feels the best to you.
 Besides, most of your tone comes from the fingers right?

 If you want to find out more about the different woods used in guitar construction and how they affect tone, I can highly recommend the following book.
 Just my opinion, but I believe every guitar nerd should own this.

 Guitar Tone: Pursuing the Ultimate Guitar Sound by Mitch Gallagher